uniphil/jetstream/README.md

 Connect to `ws://localhost:6008/subscribe` to start the stream

-- A publicly available instance of Jetstream is available at `wss://jetstream.atproto.tools/subscribe`

 The following Query Parameters are supported:

 - `wantedCollections` - An array of [Collection NSIDs](https://atproto.com/specs/nsid) to filter which records you receive on your stream (default empty = all collections)